natallia-js/rsschool-cv/cv.md

           PhD (physical and mathematical sciences)
      * ***Trainings:***

           * _Institute of Control and Social Technologies, Belarussian State University_

-            Course: Dynamic web-pages developing using JavaScript
+            _Course_: Dynamic web-pages developing using JavaScript
           * _Belarussian State Institute for Continuing Education and Retraining of Personnel in Standardization, Metrology and Quality Management_

-            Course: Certification of products and services (training of railway expert auditors)
+            _Course_: Certification of products and services (training of railway expert auditors)
           * _Institute of Informatization and Management Technologies, Belarussian State University_

-            Course: Development of security tasks based on security profiles
+            _Course_: Development of security tasks based on security profiles
 1. **English:**
      * 3-year course of abstracting and translation of scientific and technical literature, Belarussian State University of Computer Science and Radioengineering